Autodesk Fusion Manage | 2025 Features | Autodesk

 Design collaboration and review

 Share real-time data with context of 3D design intention.
-Gather and request feedback easily via markup and comments without assigning CAD licences.
+Gather and request feedback easily via markup and comments without assigning CAD licenses.

-Customise your engineering release workflow for all related CAD data.
-The release workflow can be simple or complex, allowing your business to enforce organisational standards on data creation, review and release processes.
+Customize your engineering release workflow for all related CAD data.
+The release workflow can be simple or complex, allowing your business to enforce organizational standards on data creation, review, and release processes.